Frequently asked questions

 Do you just do engineering?

-We specialise in science, technology, engineering and maths but at WMG Academy you will get to study other subjects such as English, computer science, art, languages, design, history, geography and business studies – subjects we believe will help you with your chosen career.
+We specialise in Science, Technology, Engineering and Maths but at WMG Academy you will get to study other subjects such as English, Computer Science, Design and Business Studies – subjects we believe will help you with your chosen career.

 In the sixth form you can choose from a number of ‘pathways’.
-These can include BTEC, A Levels or a combination of both
+These can include engineering, A Levels or a combination of both.

 Is it just for boys?